 - 8. How long can I get the Tibet Travel Permit?

-Generally it takes three days to approve a TTB permit with completed documents.
+Generally it takes about 15 ~ 20 days to approve a TTB permit with completed documents.
 And if your itinerary including Everest Base Camp, Mt.
 Kailash or Nyingchi Prefecture, the time to get approved will be extend a couple of days.
 When you get the permits, it may take another 2-4 days to express delivery.

 - 9. Can I keep Tibet Permit while visit Tibet?